Smertig/banana/docs/api/tg/methods/get_chat.rst

    ``callback`` is any callable object accepting ``expected<chat_t>``.

-   Use this method to get up to date information about the chat (current name of the user for one-on-one conversations, current username of a user, group or channel, etc.).
+   Use this method to get up to date information about the chat.
 Returns a Chat object on success.

 .. cpp:struct:: get_chat_args_t